 We join online communities for a number of reasons.
 But when you or someone you care for is afflicted by a rare chronic illness, your reasons may the need for educational information, lifestyle tips and/or support from people just like you.

 After noticing that growth and engagement were stagnate, year over year, an online community for people living with Type 1 Diabetes (T1D) brought me in to identify opportunities for growth, user experience hurdles, and friction preventing current and potential users from engaging in or joining the community.

 Going through the registration process numerous times, from the perspective of our main target demographic (mothers of young patients), allowed me to quickly identify red flags such as: an extensive, frustrating process and multiple dead ends.

 I also solicited the help of a few research subjects (friends and peers who are active forum users) to validate my assumptions by going through the same process and recording their thoughts and feelings during each step.

 Hearing from numerous members of the community, ranging from new members to moderators, via survey, Slack, and conference calls also provided great insight in understanding the primary pain points preventing current members from actively engaging in discussions, and communicating with one another.

 The current registration flow had two major dead ends.
 The first: returning users whose email addresses were recognized received an error and were taken back to the registration screen (see A below).

-To solve the returning user error, we simply guided returning users to the Login flow, where they would be able to login or recover their password if lost.
+To solve the returning user error, we simply guided them to the Login flow, where they would be able to login or recover their password, if lost.
 We also made sure to communicate to them that the reason they were taken to this screen was because their email address matched a current account holder’s.